eltrino/diamantedesk-documentation/user-guide/branches.md

 ![Create branch](img/create_branches_description.png)

-Provide the domain name of the support email account (for example, mail.google.com, mail.outlook.com, etc.) in the **Support Address** field (for example, support@diamantedesk.com) and the specific user address (for example, support@diamantedesk.com) in the **Customer Domain** field.
+Provide the support email address relevant to this branch in the **Support Address** field (for example, it is a good idea to add all the tickets sent to sales@companyname.com to the "Sales" branch) and the customer domain name (for example, eltrino.com) to add all the emails sent from the email address with such customer domain to a specific branch.

 ![Email configuration](img/email_config.png)

+Click [here](channels/email-processing.md) if you want to learn more about email processing in DiamanteDesk.

 Click **Save And Close** at the right top corner of the screen.